 Strengths & Challenges

 - Compared to the more restricted standardized format of surveys, the qualitative interview allows for an open collection and investigation of self-interpretations and situational meanings on the part of the interviewees.
-This way, theories from psychology and sociology can more easily be empirically explored (3).
+This way, theories from psychology and sociology can more easily be empirically explored (3), while also keeping the option open to work independently from initial theories.

 - Language barriers impose problems in understanding the interviewee's statements during the interview and in the transcription process, making it often necessary to hire native speakers, since due to the qualitative nature and the sensitive interview setting a deep understanding of the respective cultural and social context is desirable.

 - Pitfalls during the interview: It is crucial that the interviewer is well-acquainted with the conceptual approach and design of the research, which is crucial to maintain the general flow of the interview setting (8).
 This process imposes high demands on the interviewer.
 The interviewer must remain attentive and flexible throughout the interview in order to make sure all relevant aspects of the interview guide are profoundly answered.
 The quality and richness of the data depend on the proficiency in this process (1).
 In addition, the interviewer must make sure not to impose bias on the interviewee.
 Therefore, he/she should not ask closed yes/no-questions or offer answers for the interviewee to choose from.
-The interviewer should not be impatient while listening to the interviewee narrate.
+This open form can be lengthy, at time, which demands a lot of patience form the interviewer.
 Answers should not be commented or confirmed.
 The questions should not be judgemental, unexpected or incomprehensible to the interviewee (3, 5).
+It is thus recommendable that the interview be rehearsed (as much as possible in view of the open structure) and the interview guide be tested before the first real interview so as to ensure the quality of the interview conduction.

-- The amount and depth of data that is gathered in long interviews prohibits a big sample size.
+- The amount and depth of data that is gathered in long interviews prohibits a big sample size in terms of number of different interviews.
 This affects the feasible sample size.
 Also, the more extensive the interview is, the longer takes the transcription process.
 Especially longer interviews cannot be replicated endlessly, as opposed to the huge number results possible with standardized surveys.
 Open interviews therefore tend to rather small samples (1, 2).

-- Qualitative interviews can be used as a preparation for standardized quantitative interviews (surveys) or the development of other types of data gathering (2, 3).
+- * Qualitative Interviews can be used as a preparation for standardized quantitative Interviews (Survey), Focus Groups or the development of other types of data gathering (2, 3).
+To this end, they can provide an initial understanding of the situation or field of interest, upon which more concrete research elements may follow.

 - The interview transcript ought to be analysed using a qualitative form of content analysis (e.g. with MAXQDA) (1).
 While quantifications of the gathered data are possible, this is uncommon - almost proscribed - in the case of open interviews (2).